ssvlabs/awesome-ssv/RUN_THIS_REPO.md

 **NOTE:**

 - **Readmes always take precendece** - Some parts of this video may be outdated.
 - Video goes into **more detail and gives more background**.
-If you have some experience with this stuff can safely skip it and follow Readmes only.
+If you have some experience with this stuff you can safely skip it and follow READMEs only.

 ## Credits

-Huge thanks to [@RohitAudit](https://github.com/RohitAudit) on whose [repo](https://github.com/RohitAudit/ssv-service)
+Huge thanks to [@RohitAudit](https://github.com/RohitAudit) whose [repo](https://github.com/RohitAudit/ssv-service)

-is this minimalistic staking pool based on!
+this minimalistic staking pool based on!

 <!--